Price fixing: Impact of price fixing

 When prices are determined between various companies, it may affect consumers' choices to a certain extent, and affect small businesses that rely on these suppliers.

 Taking freight as an example, many products are now transported by freight through various channels.
 If the freight price is artificially increased, it will have an impact on the entire supply chain.
 For example, it will cause the price of goods and services to increase, and it will also affect consumers' choices.

 Criticism on legislation

 Economic liberals believe that price fixing is a voluntary and consensual activity between parties that should be free from government compulsion and government interference.
 At times price fixing ensures a stable market for both consumers and producers.
 Any short-term benefit of increased price competition will force some producers out of the market and cause product shortages and prices for consumers to rise.
-In the end price-fixing legislation forces producers out of a market because it can't compete with the biggest discounter and the market winds up a monopoly anyway.
+In the end price-fixing legislation forces producers out of a market because it can not compete with the biggest discounter and the market winds up a monopoly anyway.